Wednesday, December 26, 2018

 (Source: Visual Capitalist)

 Copper and tin are incredibly important elements.
 They are the key elemental metals used to form the alloy bronze, and as such were key to the bronze age.
-It is possible tin and lead were created by the s-process, and some believe copper came from the s-process, but others believe copper came from the r-process.
-Tin is considerably heavier than copper, with an atomic number of 50, meaning it was even less likely to be created in a supernova.
-Bronze was the basis for hard metal tools like nails, spearheads, plows, etc. Iron is more prevalent in the Earth's crust, but iron requires considerably more heat to shape and purify (through heating and hammering).
+Copper is created from the s-process or Type Ia supernovas.
+Tin is created either by a dying low-mass star or the r-process.
+Bronze was the basis for hard metal tools like nails, spearheads, plows, etc. The problem is copper and tin are rare compared to iron.
+Iron is one thousand times more prevalent in the Earth's crust than copper.
+Iron is more than 25,000 times more prevalent than tin, antimony, or arsenic.
+It makes sense to believe there may be planets which have iron, but have no tin, antimony, or arsenic, meaning no ability to make bronze.
+But iron requires considerably more heat to shape and purify (through heating and hammering).
 The earliest bronze dates to 4,650 BCE, while the earliest shaped iron dates to about 2,000 BCE.
 The historical "Bronze Age" is pegged to 3,300 BCE to 1,200 BCE, which gave way to the "Iron Age" in 1,200 BCE.
 Regardless of how you measure it, for about 2,000 critical years, the only metallurgy that existed in human society was done with copper and tin.

 It seems highly possible there could be planetary systems created with only the medium weight stellar elements, and few heavier elements.
-But if there was no copper, any intelligent life would have to go from a stone age to an iron age, and have to figure out how to smelt iron.
+But if there was no tin, antimony, or arsenic, any intelligent life would have to go from a stone age to an iron age, and have to figure out how to smelt iron.
 Without iron, anything requiring hardness would need to use stone or pottery.
+Copper alone is too soft.
 There would be no opportunity to create metal nails or spikes until iron was mastered.
 It is possible an intelligent society would develop enough skills in an extended pottery age to transition to an iron age, but this seems less likely, because the uses of pottery and iron are very different, unlike the transition from bronze to iron.
-There is a significant chance an intelligent society without copper and the opportunity for a bronze age would never perfect iron smelting, and instead remain stuck in a stone age.
+There is a significant chance an intelligent society without tin, antimony, or arsenic, and the opportunity for a bronze age would never perfect iron smelting, and instead remain stuck in a stone age.

-But back to the not one, but two cosmic events, a nearby supernova, and a nearby collision of two neutron stars (which could be remnants of the same nearby supernovas that contributed the lighter elements), to Dr. Defant's original point, that would be incredibly rare.
+But back to the not one, but four cosmic events, a nearby supernova of a massive star, a nearby low-mass star death, a nearby Type Ia supernova of white dwarf in a binary star system, and a nearby collision of two neutron stars (which could be remnants of the same nearby massive star supernovas that contributed the lighter elements), to Dr. Defant's original point, that would be incredibly rare.
 Even if there as a nearby binary star system, with nearly simultaneous supernovas, each leaving behind a neutron star forming a binary neutron star, that then merged and released heavier elements, while this is an easier explanation, it is also rare.
-Far more rare than just a nearby supernova.
-The possibility of a single wandering neutron star colliding with a single nearby neutron star, given the average diameter of a neutron star is about 12 miles, seems an almost infinitesimal probability.
+And it still likely needs a dying low-mass star and a nearby Type Ia supernova.
+All of this is far more rare than just a nearby supernova.

 The next point Dr. Defant makes is the rise of the mammals being a direct result of the extinction of the dinosaurs: